 Check the information you got before you booked.
 It should tell you who to contact for refunds if the company goes bust, and who’s responsible for getting you home - if the company’s based in the UK, contact the Civil Aviation Authority (CAA) to find out.
 You can email: firstname.lastname@example.org.

 It’s harder to get compensation as you’ll have different contracts with different companies - like hotels and airlines.
 If they’re based abroad, you might not have the same rights as in the UK.

 You should report any problem as soon as you can.
 You should accept reasonable alternatives, and keep receipts for expenses.
 If the company is based in an EU country, you can ask the UK European Consumer Centre for help.

 Check the information you got before you booked.
 It should tell you if anyone is responsible if the company goes bust and who to contact.

 If you're an independent traveller

 It’s harder to get compensation if you organised the holiday yourself, because it’s likely that you’ll have different contracts with different companies - for example, hotels, airlines and travel agents.
 If those companies were based abroad, you won’t be protected by UK law and your rights could be completely different.

 However this doesn’t mean you can’t try.
+You should raise the issue as soon as you can and keep evidence - like receipts for expenses.
 Most companies will have a complaints procedure that you can go through, so you might get some compensation.

 Write to the company and ask for compensation

 Who you write to will depend on who you booked the holiday through.
 If you booked a package holiday, write to the customer services department of the tour operator you used.
-If you booked it yourself write directly to the accommodation or service provider concerned (eg hotel or ski resort).
+If you booked it yourself or made a linked travel arrangement, write directly to the accommodation or service provider concerned (like the hotel or excursion provider).